Sparkær railway station

 Sparkær railway station is a railway station serving the small railway town of Sparkær in Jutland, Denmark.

 The station is located on the Langå-Struer Line from Langå to Struer.
 It opened in 1865, closed in 1979, but reopened in 2022.
 It offers direct regional train services to Aarhus and Struer.
-The train services are operated by the railway company Arriva.
+The train services are operated by the railway company GoCollective.

 History

 Sparkær station opened on 17 October 1865 with the opening of the Viborg-Skive section of the Langå-Struer railway line.
 On 27 May 1979 the station was closed, but the station reopened on 11 December 2022.